seanbaxter/circle/pattern/pattern.md

 ## Pattern matching test syntax

-There are six kinds of patterns:
+There are seven kinds of patterns:
 1. Wildcards: the underscore identifier.
 1. Bindings: other underscore-leading identifiers.
 1. Structured bindings.
 1. Designated bindings.
 1. Tests.
 1. Dereference operator.
+1. Variant conversion.

 Wildcards and bindings are terminals in this grammar.
 Structured and designated bindings are non-terminals, as their elements are recursively parsed as patterns.
 Tests can go either way: a test by itself is a terminal, but a test may precede another pattern.